 The One That’s With You

 Photographers have an old adage: “The best camera is the one that’s with you.”
 The point is well made.
 What item do you carry with you everywhere, without fail?
 Your mobile phone, of course.
 And with the likes of the iPhone and Google’s Android platform, your phone is as powerful an organizational tool as your computer.

+- Use the note-taking app.
 If you have a brainwave, write it down.
 Replace “notebook” with “phone” in the paragraphs above and you’ve got the idea.
 You can collect and organize your inspirational images, videos and screenshots online with tools.

 - Voice memo yourself.
 Most smartphones record voice memos.
 Voice memos are a quick way to get information down without having to type everything out on a small keyboard.
 Just remember that they only work if you listen to and act on them later.
 No smartphone?
 Just call yourself and leave a message: you’re sure to pick it up later.

 - Exploit the app eco-system.
 Both the iPhone and Android have healthy eco-systems of app builders who create just about everything, especially productivity tools.
 Check out what’s available for your phone.

 Clearing the Clutter

 You have a problem: your desk is completely covered.
 And I mean every square inch.
 Pens and pencils scattered about, yesterday’s newspaper lying under there somewhere (the sudoku half-finished, of course) and last week’s lunch rotting away quietly in the back corner.
 Somewhere in there you have work, too.
 While this surely doesn’t describe you, it illustrates a few points, so it’s a good starting point.

 - Keep a trash bin next to your desk.
 Having a bin close at hand ensures you will use it.
 If you can spare the space, add a second one for recycling.

 - Use your desk for work and work only.
 Just as you shouldn’t work in your bedroom, you shouldn’t read the paper, do the crossword puzzle or eat lunch at your desk either.
 I know: separating life and work can be hard.
 But the most successful freelancing designers I know clearly delineate the two and wouldn’t mix them up for anything!

 - Sort on arrival.
 One way to clear your desk quickly is to sort information as it arrives.
 Open and sort mail when it arrives each day.
 Sort those receipts that pile up in your wallet at least once a week.
 You don’t have to immediately act on these items, but don’t let them pile up around you.

 - File folders are your friend.
 Yes, they may be a bit dorky and corporate, but file folders are a God-send for staying organized.
 Give each subject its own folder, and stack the folders neatly in the corner of your desk.
 You can fill the folders with notes jotted during phone calls, pages from your notebook and designs scrawled on the back on napkins.
 Just don’t throw them away after using them once.
 A bit of masking tape allows you to relabel and reuse them until they split apart.

 - Clean your digital desktop.
 If you don’t already have a system for keeping the files on your computer in order, shame on you.
 Organization on your computer is paramount in importance.
 A good way to start: match the folder structure on your computer desktop to the one sitting in the corner of your physical desktop.
 Use it for all of the digital scraps that accumulate over the course of a project.
 When you’ve finished the project, move both folders — digital and physical — to an archive.
 After a year or so, you can trash the archive and only hang on to the deliverables (in case the client ever needs them resent).